 Some of best known UK animals:

 - Pine Marten (Martes martes)– Once almost extinct in the UK.
-The Pine Marten now has a healthy population in Scotland.
-Their range continues to extend from the North West stronghold areas.
+However the Pine Marten now has a growing population in the UK.
+In Scotland their range continues to extend from the North West.
+Further population spread now extends to Wales and England.

-- Scottish Wild Cat – The true Scottish Wildcat is probably Scotland’s rarest mammal.
-Reportedly less than one hundred remain in the wild.
-A major concern for preservation of the species being hybridisation through breeding with feral cats.
-You can find out more about Scottish Wildcat – http://www.scottishwildcats.co.uk/
+- Scottish Wild Cat – The Scottish Wildcat is probably Scotland’s rarest mammal.
+Less than one hundred remain in the wild.
+In addition there are concerns over cross breeding with feral cats.
+This above all is a risk to preservation of the species.
+You can find out more about Scottish Wildcat at – http://www.scottishwildcats.co.uk/

-- Red Deer – Very common throughout much of Scotland.
+- Red Deer – Throughout much of Scotland the Red Deer is very common.

-- Roe Deer – Less common more localised than the Red Deer.
+- Roe Deer – Less common than the Red Deer and more localised.

-- Badger – Common throughout much of Scotland.
+- Badger – Common within most of the UK and Scotland.

 - Stoat (Mustela erminea) – Very common throughout much of Scotland.